jlahd/cacle/README.md

 corresponding content from a file in the cache.
 If the content is not cached, it is transparently fetched from the content server, stored in the cache, and sent to the end user.

-Note that the code does not correctly handle the case where *cache-fetch* returns a cached content file, but before the web server is able to send the data to the end user, a cache miss happens in another thread causing the file to be cleaned up.

 ## 4. Cache replacement policies